-Having been in this business for almost 10 years now, it's absolutely unbelievable just how much the inground swimming pool market has changed during this time.
-This trend was made even more evident to me when I recently sat down with a customer in Baltimore Maryland, who, by all intents and purposes, was a self-taught fiberglass pool expert.
+Having been in this business for over 10 years now, it's absolutely unbelievable just how much the inground swimming pool market has changed during this time.
+This trend was made even more evident to me when I recently sat down with a customer in Baltimore, Maryland, who, by all intents and purposes, was a self-taught fiberglass pool expert.

 For the sake of privacy, I'll refer to the lady as ‘Renee' in this article.

 For many months now, Renee has been scouring the internet doing research on swimming pools.
 Recently, when her and her husband finally decided it was time to actually have a pool installed, they focused even further on what type of pool to choose and with whom they wanted to entrust their backyard.
 And with such an outstanding amount of research, Renee knew that a fiberglass pool would clearly be her choice for this important investment.
 And what brought her to this conclusion?
 Well she thoroughly understood her goals for this swimming pool project would be as follows:

 A pool that would last forever without big expenses down the road